Nicole Elizabeth Prunetti

 • Signet Jewelers and certain senior executives in a consolidated securities fraud class action in the Southern District of New York concerning alleged sexual harassment allegations raised in an employment arbitration and purportedly lax credit standards, and related opt-out securities litigation in the Southern District of New York and New York state court.

-In 2022, Nicole was named a “Rising Star” in New York for Securities Litigation by Super Lawyers.
+Nicole has been named a “Rising Star” in New York for Securities Litigation by Super Lawyers.

 Nicole served as an attorney secondee in the Corporate Litigation Group at AIG from 2016-2017, where she worked on an array of complex disputes, investigations, and regulatory matters, including several arising out of the 2008 financial crisis.